A Guide to Planting for Each Garden Aspect

 Take a look below for our guide on making the most of your garden and vegetables with companion planting:

 As well as building beautiful new homes for you to live in, we’re also committed to protecting and preserving British wildlife.
 To enhance the biodiversity of our developments, we began a unique national partnership with the RSPB, Britain’s largest nature conservation charity, in 2014.

 Together we’ve found ways to boost the wildlife value of green spaces within our developments and we look forward to welcoming nature into our communities for years to come.
 To discover more ways you can make your garden more wildlife friendly, download our handy guide.

 Looking to inject some life into your garden?
-Or on the hunt for a home where you can plant to your heart’s content?
+Or on the hunt for a 3 bedroom house or a 4 bedroom new build house for sale where you can plant to your heart’s content?
 We have developments across the country, from southern and eastern regions, including new homes in Hampshire and Hertfordshire, through to the West Midlands and all the way up to the northern regions and Scotland.
+W